-At most spills, a repetitive, detailed, and systematic survey of the extent and degree of shoreline contamination is needed for:
+At most spills, a repetitive, detailed, and systematic survey of the extent and degree of shoreline contamination is needed to:

-- I Assessment of the need for shoreline cleanup - 2 Selection of the most appropriate cleanup method - 3 Determination of priorities for shoreline cleanup - 4 Documentation of the spatial oil distribution over time - 5 Internally consistent historical record of stranded oil distribution for use by other scientific surveys of intertidal and subtidal impacts
+- 1 Assess the need for shoreline cleanup - 2 Select the most appropriate cleanup method - 3 Determine priorities for shoreline cleanup - 4 Document the spatial oil distribution over time - 5 Maintain internally consistent historical record of stranded oil distribution for use by other scientific surveys of intertidal and subtidal impacts

 Though general approvals for use of shoreline cleanup methods are to be developed during planning stages, site-specific cleanup recommendations must be based on field data on the shoreline types and type and degree of shoreline contamination.
 Thus, shoreline surveys become a very important component of the decision-making process, and they must be conducted in a systematic manner.
-Also, repeated surveys are needed to monitor the effectiveness and effects of on-going treatment methods (any migration of beached oil, as well as natural recovery), so that the need for additional treatment or constraints can be evaluated.
+Also, repeated surveys are needed to monitor the effectiveness and effects of on-going treatment methods (any migration of beached oil, as well as natural recovery) so that the need for additional treatment or constraints can be evaluated.

 Several methods of data collection can be used to obtain information on shoreline character and degree of oil contamination.
-For example, aerial surveys provide reconnaissance-level information that is necessary for broad scale evaluations, definition of the impacted area, and general characterization of the oiling conditions.
-During aerial surveys, observers should note presence of resources at risk that need immediate protection, recommendations for boom deployment sites, access points, or restrictions, etc.
+For example, aerial surveys provide reconnaissance-level information that is necessary for broad-scale evaluations, defining the impacted area, and characterizing the oiling conditions.
+During aerial surveys, observers should note the presence of resources at risk that need immediate protection, recommendations for boom deployment sites, access points, or restrictions, etc.

 Ground surveys provide detailed information necessary for site-specific decisions on shoreline treatment techniques.
 The methods and forms for ground surveys described here have been modified from those developed by Exxon and their contractors during the 1989 Exxon Valdez oil spill in Prince William Sound (Owens and Teal, 1990).
-These methods have been revised for application to specific regions, such as the Oil Spill SCAT Manual for the coastline of British Columbia (Environment Canada, 1992).
+These methods have been revised for application to specific regions, such as the Oil Spill SCAT Manual for the coastlines of British Columbia (Environment Canada, 1992).
 Guidance on methods and forms for use in ground surveys are described in the following section.